 A few years ago, "business process automation" mostly meant rule-based tools — if this, then that.
 Copy a row when a form submits.
 Send an email when a status changes.
 Useful, but brittle.
 These systems broke the moment reality deviated from the rules they were written around.

 What's being built now is more durable.
-Gartner (2025) projects that by 2028, 33% of enterprise software applications will include agentic AI — systems that don't just follow rules but evaluate conditions, make routing decisions, and handle exception cases without a human in the loop.
-That's up from less than 1% of applications in 2024.
+Gartner (August 2025) projects that 40% of enterprise applications will integrate task-specific AI agents by the end of 2026, up from less than 5% in 2025 — systems that don't just follow rules but evaluate conditions, make routing decisions, and handle exception cases without a human in the loop.
+The longer arc is steeper still: by 2028, agentic AI is expected to ship in roughly a third of enterprise software applications, versus under 1% in 2024.

 The operational implication: the automation that's being deployed today is designed to handle variance, not just volume.
 That's the meaningful change.